Skip to main content

 Preparing for the BEI Basic Certification Test

-Presenters: Amy Kalmus and Lauri Metcalf
+Presenters: Kim Hunt and Lauri Metcalf

-Course Description: This workshop will walk pre-certified interpreters through an overview of certification testing, providing examples and opportunities for hands-on practice and discussion for those preparing to sit fora performance test.
+Course Description: This workshop will walk pre-certified interpreters through an overview of certification testing, providing examples and opportunities for hands-on practice and discussion for those preparing to sit for a performance test.
 There will be components of the workshop to help participants differentiate between expressive interpreting and expressive transliterating as well as receptive interpreting and sight translation.
 Through video examples, open dialogue, vocabulary discussion and hands-on practice, attendees will complete the workshop with a better understanding of how to utilize the necessary skills when sitting for the BEI Basic test.

 IMPORTANT: Your participation in all six sessions in order of sequence is required.
 You will not be allowed nor receive the credit or CEUs for missing or skipping sessions.
 Participants will need to purchase a GoReact Account $31.99 for 6 months access to all practice activities.